 Started by London blogger Mar Dixon, the Museum Selfie Day trend has gone worldwide and spawned a plethora of creative posts on social media ever since.
 Museums, archaic by nature, have always moved slowly to adopt new rules.
 Their “no photography” signs were implemented to discourage flash pictures, which degrade the quality of conserved works.
 But in today’s world of high-sensitivity smartphone cameras, many more museums are relaxing their rules on photography in an effort to encourage more engagement with the public.
 Museum Selfie Day on January 21 is the perfect opportunity for people to get creative.

-Museum Selfie Day - History
+Museum Selfie Day timeline

 First selfie camera in a phone